CanonicalMY/CanonicalMY/README.md

 **About Me**

 - 2nd Year Undergrad. at University of Manchester, Mphys Phys. with Theo.
 Phys.
-- Focusing on Computational and Non-linear Physics recently.
+- Interest on Computational and Non-linear Physics recently.
-- Love Animes, Novels and Philosiphy.
+- Love Animes, Novels and Arts.

 **Skills**